imfing/hextra/exampleSite/content/docs/advanced/customization.md

 <!-- Your footer element here -->
 ```

+Available variables in the footer section are:

+- `.aboveVisible`: `true` if the Language or Theme button(s) are visible above the footer along with a horizontal separator.
+- `.belowVisible`: `true` if the Copyright or PoweredBy text are visible below the footer.

 _Note: The custom footer inherits the default footer background color text color and the `width` setting in `hugo.yaml#footer` section._

 ## Custom Layouts